Bovine trichomoniasis requirements.

 (b) Registered veterinarians shall only utilize official laboratories recognized by the state veterinarian for testing of trichomoniasis samples.

-(c) Registered veterinarians collecting samples in the state of Washington shall submit results of all trichomoniasis tests and all official identification on official trichomoniasis test and report forms to the animal services division within five business days of receiving test results from an approved laboratory or identifying virgin bulls with official trichomoniasis bangle tags.
+(c) Registered veterinarians collecting samples in the state of Washington shall submit results of all trichomoniasis tests and all official identification on official trichomoniasis test and report forms to the animal services division within five business days of receiving test results from an approved laboratory.

 (d)(i) Polymerase chain reaction is accepted as an official test when completed by an approved laboratory and when the sample is received by the laboratory within forty-eight hours of collection.

 (ii) Other tests for trichomoniasis may be approved as official tests by the state veterinarian after the tests have been proven effective by research, have been evaluated sufficiently to determine efficacy, and a protocol for use of the test has been established.

 (iii) An official test is one in which the sample is received in the approved laboratory in good condition within forty-eight hours of collection.
 Samples in transit for more than forty-eight hours will not be accepted for official testing and must be discarded.
 Samples that have been frozen or exposed to high temperatures must also be discarded.